For a while there, it seemed LDAR was no longer critical.

 The EPA recommends a periodic field audit to update your list and their locations.

 The EPA method has traditionally recommended physical tags.
-However, virtual tagging and 3D modeling can significantly enhance the identification, positioning of a leak and informing the repair technician of the exact location.
+However, virtual tagging and 3D modeling can significantly enhance the identification, positioning of a leak and inform the repair technician of the exact location.
 Companies will also save from not frequently replacing tags that are lost or destroyed by the environment.

 Method 21 requires measuring VOC emissions from regulated components in parts per million (ppm).
 A leak is detected when ever the measured concentration exceeds the threshold standard (i.e., leak definition) for the applicable regulation.